Character Animation

 A. Observational life drawings of human models:

 • These observational drawings should range from short pose lengths (gesture drawings) to longer pose lengths, and should indicate the models’ faces, hands and feet.
 Drawings of nude models are preferred, but costume drawings may also be included.
-Applicants in the Character Animation program must have demonstrated experience working with the live model and ideally have at least one year’s worth of experience studying figure/life drawings.
+Applicants to the Character Animation program should have at least one year’s worth of experience studying figure/life drawing with a live model.

 B. Observational drawings from real life: